- Things to Know

 - Eluxadoline (Viberzi) is another newer medication for IBS-D that helps reduce abdominal pain and improves stool consistency in adults.

 - Linaclotide (Linzess) is a kind of drug that relieves constipation and pain for some adults with the syndrome.
 In drug trials, people with IBS-C had more frequent and better bowel movements and less abdominal pain after taking daily doses of Linzess.
 The drug often began working within the first few days of treatment.

 - Lubiprostone (Amitiza) is a type of laxative used to treat severe IBS-C in women who are at least 18 years of age.
 It is a capsule taken orally, twice a day with food.
-It is used to relieve stomach pain, bloating, and straining; and produce softer and more frequent bowel movements in people who have chronic idiopathic constipation.
+It is used to relieve stomach pain, bloating, and straining; and to produce softer and more frequent bowel movements in people who have chronic idiopathic constipation.

-- Tegaserod (Zelnorm) was a medication used to treat IBS but was removed from the market in 2007 due to increased risk of heart attack, stroke, and ischemic colitis.
+- Tegaserod (Zelnorm) was a medication used to treat IBS but was removed from the market in 2007 due to an increased risk of heart attack, stroke, and ischemic colitis.

 Which specialties of doctors treats IBS-D?

-Irritable bowel syndrome may initially be diagnosed by your primary care provider such as your family doctor, internist, or family medicine specialist.
+Irritable bowel syndrome may initially be diagnosed by your primary care providers such as your family doctor, internist, or family medicine specialist.
 A gastroenterologist (a doctor who specializes in disorders of the digestive system) usually will provide further treatment.
 An emergency medicine specialist may be seen if you have an acute flare-up of symptoms of the condition.

 What are the complications of IBS-D?